 This new penitentiary system held each prisoner in solitary confinement.
 Each cell entrance had two doors: a short metal door, and a heavy wooden door to filter out noise, so the the prisoners couldn’t communicate with each other.
 Some believe the small doors forced the prisoners to bow when entering their cell.

-The penitentiary designed the halls of the cellblock to have the feel of a church.
+The halls of the cellblock were designed to have the feel of a church.

-Anytime a prisoner left his cell, the guard wrapped a hood over his head to prevent distraction, knowledge of the building, or interaction with the guards.
+Anytime a prisoner left his cell, the guard wrapped a hood over his head to prevent knowledge of the building or interaction with the guards.

 Read More: Best Philadelphia Restaurants